Creating Realistic Drop Shadows

 .

-Perspective pages are those in which appear 3D, as if the paper was a room with a floor and walls.
+Perspective pages are those in which appear 3D, as if the paper was a room with a floor and walls or a shadowbox or shelf as shown in the layout at right.
 These creative pieces take a great deal of time to execute properly, however, are wonderfully challenging and stunning to look upon when done well.
-The steps for creating perspective shadows are the same as for a lifted shadow, except for the transformation of the shadow shape (step 4).
+The steps for creating perspective shadows are the same as for a lifted shadow, except for the transformation of the shadow shape (step 4 above).

 2. Change color of lower layer to black (this is the shadow layer).
-Select Adjust Hue & Saturation and move Lightness slider all the way left.
+Select Adjust Hue & Saturation (Ctrl+U; Mac: Cmd+U) and move Lightness slider all the way left.

-3. Blur black layer - I like between 4-6 pixels on a 300 dpi object.
+3. Blur black layer - For 3D shadows, I like between 9-11 pixels on a 300 dpi object.
 The larger the object the more blur you need to make the same effect.
-Select Filter>Blur>Gaussian Blur
+Select Filter> Blur> Gaussian Blur> number of pixels> OK

-4. My light source is coming from top left as shown on the mushroom.
-Click the Move Tool to be able to transform the shadow layer's shape.
-While holding the Ctrl key down (Mac-Cmd key), grab the top right handle of the selection box and drag shape down and right as if lying on the ground.
+4. The light source is coming from top left as shown on the shadowbox's shadow.
+To replicate this on the branch, click the Move Tool to be able to transform the shadow layer's shape in the direction you want the shadow to fall.
+While holding the Ctrl key down (Mac: Cmd key), grab the top right handle of the selection box and drag shape down and right as if lying on the ground.

 6. Take a large soft edge eraser, set it to 10% opacity and erase a touch of the shadow furthest away.
 Decrease opacity to 5% and erase a bit from the center.
 The reason for this step is that shadows become less dense the further away they are from the object.